-- Financial – Start saving for retirement, get out of debt, or implement a monthly zero-based budget.
+- Financial Goals: Start saving for retirement, get out of debt, or implement a monthly zero-based budget.

-- Spiritual – Pick up a new devotional, or get plugged in to a group at your church.
+- Spiritual Goals: Pick up a new devotional, start a daily gratitude journal, or get plugged in to a group at your church.

-- Physical – Hit the gym more often, take the stairs, or remember to eat your veggies.
+- Fitness Goals: Hit the gym more often, take the stairs, or remember to eat your veggies.

-- Intellectual – Go back to finish your degree, get your MBA, or read a good book.
+- Educational Goals: Go back to finish your degree, get your MBA, or read a good book every month.

-- Family – Plan one-on-one dates with your kids or your spouse, or make it a point to call Mom and Dad on Sunday night.
+- Family Goals: Plan one-on-one dates with your kids, have a standing date night with your spouse, or make it a point to call Mom and Dad every Sunday night.

-- Career – Work toward a promotion or a raise, invest in doing something that will benefit your career, or send out resumes if you’re looking for a new career path.
+- Career Goals: Work toward a promotion or raise, do something that will benefit your career, or send out resumes if you’re looking for a new career path.

-- Social – Say yes when someone invites you out to lunch or a social gathering, or, for some of you, say no more often.
+- Social Goals: Say yes when someone invites you out to lunch or a social gathering, or for some of you, say no more often.

 How Do You Create SMART Goals?

-If you’re stumped trying to figure out where to start, just remember the acronym SMART.
+If you’re stumped on where to start, just remember the acronym SMART: